EDUC 541 - Foundations of Skill-Based Health Education, 4 credits.

 This course contains the professional body of knowledge necessary for the effective teaching of diverse learners for student success.
 It focuses on understanding theories and strategies that address the needs of a diverse population that compose today's classrooms in the public school systems.
 Included in this course will be diversity issues, planning techniques, effective teaching strategies, differentiated instructional and assessment strategies, motivational concepts, and informal and formal assessment practices.
 Most importantly, this course is focused on practices that impact student learning positively and engage students in the content.

-Students will be introduced to the vocabulary, theory, primary principles, methods and techniques of qualitative and quantitative methods of inquiry.
-Students will read and review a variety of research articles related to second language methodologies.
+Students will be introduced to the vocabulary, theory, primary principles, methods and techniques of qualitative, quantitative, and mixed methods of inquiry in the education field..
+They will also learn about action research in the classroom.
+Students will read and review a variety of research articles in the field of education, in general, and in their specific content areas.

 EDUC 604 / AMLA 604 - Motivating Students via Technology, 2 credits.